METHOD

 If your starter is now bubbly & active but you're unable to start baking at this point, you can pop the starter in the fridge in an air tight jar.
 It can be stored for up to 1-2 weeks before needing another feed or used to make bread.
 In our experience, if you are using/feeding your starter once a week it will be fine to use straight out of the fridge provided it does not smell acidic & you will need to account for extra time for the starter to come to room temperature.

-If your starter is smelling acidic, you will need to discard all but 1 tablespoon & do a starter build as per the bread recipe to refresh your starter before using.
+If your starter is smelling acidic or like nail polish, your starter is hungry & needs a feed!
+You will need to discard all but 1 tablespoon & do a starter build as per the bread recipe to refresh your starter before using.
+You may like to do this a few times to refresh your starter.

 IMPORTANT NOTES